What is a common law partner and what does common law partner mean?

 Common law partner agreement and legal barking

-A common law partner agreement is a contract between two parties, not officially married but living together, which stipulates the financial and property arrangements between them.
+The agreement is a common law marriage contract between two parties, not officially married but living together, which stipulates the financial and property arrangements between them.
 It is legally enforceable and provides security to both parties in the event of a relationship break-up.
-If the partnership results to court proceedings to determine financial and property rights, judges will base their judgments on the provisions of the common law partner agreement much more than any other claims.
+If the partnership results to court proceedings to determine financial and property rights, judges will base their judgments on the provisions of the free common law marriage agreement form much more than any other claims.

 General principles of common law partner agreement